IOS photo file formats

 What does this mean for photos?

-Photos have their own dedicated extensions but here’s the problem: not all can display on the web.
+Photos have their own dedicated extensions but not all of them can display on the web.
 Browsers, the software on every computer that decodes and displays websites, can only read three file formats: .jpg, .png and .gif.
-Anything else will show up as a blank.
-Until recently, most cameras, phones and tablets took photos in the universal jpeg (.jpg) format, which made things nice and easy.
+Anything else (.tiff, .psd etc) will show up as a blank.
+Until recently, most cameras, phones and tablets produced their photos in the universal jpeg (.jpg) format, which made things nice and easy.

 But this is changing.
 Image formats are diversifying: IOS in particular is prioritising image compression over compatibility, and this is creating more work for those of us who dabble in websites.
 Ipads and iPhones, by default, now take photos in either .heif or .heic formats.